May, May go away.

 Paxton, I plea for a different ending, over and over; one where no one dies.
 Most especially not you.
 Then, the panic sets in – complete with screams of thoughts screeching against my conscience. (“What if ‘it’ happens again?
 It could – anytime, anywhere: when will the other shoe drop?
 If I love these boys too hard, will they, too, die prematurely?).

 Ahh, my boys.
-My sweet and charming boys.
-Juju will never understand how he in particular has saved my life over and over again.
+My sweet and spicy boys.
+Juju will never understand how he, in particular, has saved my life over and over again.
 Alas, they’ve set out to participate in another long-awaited, well-deserved, exciting experience.
 Please give them both extra special doses of bravery throughout the weekend.
 As always, watch over their vulnerable hearts…which this mixed-up, fucking world has already shattered into a million little pieces.
 When you find me in those bleachers, biting the insides of my cheek, and picking my eyebrows – climb into my lap.
-Momma’s arms will always hold you safely … right where you belong.
+Momma’s arms will wrap you tight and hold you safely … right where you belong.